xtradesoft/nexxchange-teetime-widget/README.md

 TeeTime widget to book within the Nexxchange portal <https://www.nexxchange.com>

 ## Overview
 The example HTML code <https://github.com/xtradesoft/nexxchange-teetime-widget/blob/master/example/index.html> shows exactly how to implement the **Nexxchange** tee time widget.

-It is only copy and paste.
+It is only a simple copy and paste.

+`Pull Requests` are welcome.

 ### Widget parameters